Panama Equity

 Conclusions

 It’s always “too early to tell” when it comes to real estate predictions.
-But it feels like the stars are starting to align such that Panama’s property market, particularly in Panama City, may finally be positioned to finally go on a more sustainable long-term run.
+It feels like things are falling into place, and Panama’s property market,

 Rents are starting to come up.
 The streets are packed with tourists.
 Prices on goods and services haven’t changed much over the last 3 years.
 The economy seems to be humming along.